idleberg/web-porridge/README.md

 - batch operations
 - support for events
 - async transaction option (through [IndexedDB][indexeddb])
-- approximately 2kb minified & gzipped
+- only about 2kb minified & gzipped (4kb for IndexedDB)

 ## Installation